medcomdk/dk-medcom-acknowledgement/docs/index.md

 [English: Use cases](assets/documents/UseCases-ENG.md)  -->

 ### 1.2 Technical specification
-The technical specifications for the Acknowledgement standard is composed by profiles from <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-acknowledgement/" target="_blank">MedCom Acknowledgement IG</a>, <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/" target="_blank">MedCom Messaging IG</a> and <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/" target="_blank">MedCom Terminology IG</a>
+The technical specifications for the Acknowledgement standard are composed by profiles from <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-acknowledgement/" target="_blank">MedCom Acknowledgement IG</a>, <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/" target="_blank">MedCom Messaging IG</a> and <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/" target="_blank">MedCom Terminology IG</a>
 <p>&nbsp;</p>

 The profiles that are part of the technical specification for Acknowledgement FHIR standard are: